damienzeng73/redash-api-client/README.md

 Redash.add_to_dashboard(1, 1, True)

-# Get Dashboard public URL
+# Publish Dashboard and get its public URL
 """
     :args:
     DASHBOARD_ID